 The center’s researchers visited Tampa, Florida last week for the Republican National Convention and are in Charlotte, North Carolina with the Democrats this week.
 Krumholz’s conclusion: “The money is absolutely on display.”

 Companies including Duke Energy Corp.
-(DUK) and Bank of America (BAC) Corp., based in Charlotte, have contributed $20 million toward the cost of the convention, likely through a separate host committee called New American City Inc. That’s after Democratic leaders said last year they wouldn’t allow companies to help the party pay for the estimated $52 million event.
+(DUK:US) and Bank of America (BAC:US) Corp., based in Charlotte, have contributed $20 million toward the cost of the convention, likely through a separate host committee called New American City Inc. That’s after Democratic leaders said last year they wouldn’t allow companies to help the party pay for the estimated $52 million event.

 Apart from underwriting the three-day convention that will culminate tonight in President Barack Obama’s re-election nomination, there were plenty of ways for companies to participate.